ashutoshJha-2025/Java-DSA-Projects/README.md

-Here are some real-life Java project ideas focused on Data Structures and Algorithms (DSA) excluding graphs, trees, and tries.
-These ideas emphasize arrays, linked lists, stacks, queues, hash maps, heaps, etc. and are grounded in practical applications.
+Here are some real-life Java project ideas focused on Data Structures and Algorithms (DSA).
+These ideas emphasize `arrays, linked lists, stacks, queues, hash maps, heaps,` etc. and are grounded in practical applications.

 ---
 ### 🛒 1.
 Shopping Cart System (Using HashMaps & Lists)
 - *Description*: Simulate a basic e-commerce cart system.
 - *DSA Concepts*: HashMap (for product ID to product info), ArrayList (for items in cart).